artela-network/artela-docs/docs/develop/art-development/access-testnet/index.md

 # Accessing Testnet

 :::note Artela Testnet Status
-The Artela Testnet is in its `beta` release phase.
+The Artela Testnet is in its `alpha` release phase.
 Kindly note:

 - The test environment remains under active development, and its features are subject to change.
 - We aim for stability, but it's not recommended for production use at this moment.